I remember one time I saw a high school classmate who asked me, "Hey Fred, what you've been up to?" And I said, "Working my way to prison."

 I praise God that they took the knife away from me and used it to stab me 10 times.

-I went to the hospital.
-I stayed about a month and a half.
+I went to the hospital and stayed about a month and a half.
 During that time, my parents came to see me.
 They brought one of my uncles, who was a minister, and the three of them prayed with me.

 My hospital room was on the 11th floor, and my window looked out west.
-One day there wasn't any fog on the ocean, and I saw blue-green water, and I thought, Wow, this is what I am missing.
-And at night, I would come up to the window and see all the lights of LA—and I'd realize again that while I was in prison, I was missing out.
+One day there wasn't any fog on the ocean, and I saw blue-green water.
+At night, I would come up to the window and see all the lights of Los Angeles.
+Wow, this is what I am missing, I thought to myself.

-After I healed up, they sent me back to San Quentin.
-I got a hero's welcome.
-They said, "Right on, brother!
+After I healed up, the hospital sent me back to San Quentin where I got a hero's welcome from my gang.
+"Right on, brother!
 We're proud of you.
 You did great!"

 And I thought, Proud of me?
 What if I had died?
 You would have talked good about me for a few days and then forgotten me.
-That's what I had done when other gang members had died.
+After all, that's what I had done when other gang members had died.

 So, the lightbulb went on.
 I began to see how false it all was—how futile.
 I thought, Where am I going with this?
 Where is it going to take me?
-God used that just to show me how ridiculous, how insane, how phony that lifestyle was.
+God used that experience just to show me how ridiculous, how insane—how phony that lifestyle was.

 A NEW LIFE TO LIVE

-So, the next time one of my brothers asked me to get into a fight with some rival gang members on the yard, I said, "If they take the fight to me, I'll defend myself.
+Leaving the gang could mean my death.
+It was not a decision I took lightly.
+But I knew it was the right thing to do.
+The next time one of my gang brothers asked me to get into a fight with some rival gang on the yard, I said, "If they take the fight to me, I'll defend myself.
 But I'm not gonna take it to them."